Close Menu

 Seven Critical Requirements for Selecting Valves for Fuel System Shutdown

-This Tech Talk describes seven critical requirements for engineers to consider when selecting valves to control fuel flow during aircraft shutdown.
+There are seven critical requirements for engineers to consider when selecting valves to control fuel flow during aircraft shutdown.
 Fuel system valves must provide precise flow and maintain tight leakage when subjected to the unique and challenging environments of engine ecology systems.

 ECOLOGY VALVES IMPROVE FUEL CONSUMPTION, REDUCE MAINTENANCE, AND BENEFIT THE ENVIRONMENT